Katona/really-simple-xdm/README.md

 `createServer` requires two arguments, a `MessagingService` and the object which we want to make accessible in the host page (`Math` in our case).
 We use `CrossWindowMessagingService` which handles the message passing between cross domain frames. `server.serve()` will instruct the server to start serving requests.

+__Note:__ the second argument of `CrossWindowMessaigingServer`'s constructor is the target origin, which is `*` in the example but you should always specify the origin of the host page.
+See the documentation of [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for more information.

 ## Initialization in the host page

 In the host page a _client_ has to be made which connects to the server created above.